How to select an objective function using information theory: Uncertainty to Information

 \textit{To maximize the information in the model, select the most likely objective function or whichever represents the error in the fewest bits}.
 The explanation follows and summarizes elements of \citeA{Cover_2006} and \citeA{Burnham_2002_MMI2}.

-Three fundamental concepts in information theory are (1) the entropy $H(D)$, which is the expected information in each new observation of the data $D$; (2) the conditional entropy $H(D|M)$, which is the additional information needed to represent $D$ after encoding it with some model $M$ (think of it as the information in the model error, in other words, the model's uncertainty); and their difference (3), known as mutual information,
+Three fundamental concepts in information theory are (1) the entropy $H(D)$, which is the expected information in each new observation of the data $D$; (2) the conditional entropy $H(D|M)$, which is the additional information needed to represent $D$ after encoding it with some model $M$ (think of it as the information in the model error or ``the model's uncertainty''); (3) and the difference between terms 1 and 2, known as mutual information,